 Join us for a one-of-a-kind evening inside the hangar of the Commemorative Air Force High Sierra Squadron at the Reno Stead Airport.
-This is both a paint night and a chance to step into aviation history and help preserve it.

 Led by local artist and HSS Development Officer Blair Latos, you’ll be guided step-by-step in painting the iconic 1941 N3N “Yellow Peril” biplane.